eremedia/Google-Analyticator/readme.txt

 Google Analyticator Has the Following Features:

-- Supports standard Google Analytics tracking
+- **NEW!** Supports standard Google Analytics tracking via the latest async tracking methods (faster and more reliable than the older ga.js tracking method)
-- **NEW!** Includes an admin dashboard widget that displays a graph of the last 30 days of visitors, a summary of site usage, the top pages, the top referrers, and the top searches
+- Includes an admin dashboard widget that displays a graph of the last 30 days of visitors, a summary of site usage, the top pages, the top referrers, and the top searches
 - Includes a widget that can be used to display visitor stat information on the front-end
 - Supports outbound link tracking of all links on the page, including links not managed by WordPress
 - Supports download link tracking